clay973/go-ethereum-wiki/Management-APIs.md

 * `disableStorage`: `BOOL`.
 Setting this to true will disable storage capture (default = false).
 * `disableMemory`: `BOOL`.
 Setting this to true will disable memory capture (default = false).
 * `disableStack`: `BOOL`.
 Setting this to true will disable stack capture (default = false).
-* `fullStorage`: `BOOL`.
-Setting this to true will return you, for each opcode, the full storage, including everything which hasn't changed.
-This is a slow process and is therefor defaulted to `false`.
-By default it will only ever give you the changed storage values.
 * `tracer`: `STRING`.
 Setting this will enable JavaScript-based transaction tracing, described below.
 If set, the previous four arguments will be ignored.
 * `timeout`: `STRING`.
 Overrides the default timeout of 5 seconds for JavaScript-based tracing calls.
 Valid values are described [here](https://golang.org/pkg/time/#ParseDuration).